BibhaCoder/Leadership/README.md

 - **A: Accountability**: Keeping everyone accountable for their actions in their team.
 - **C: Challenge**: Challenges their team to stretch and do their best.
 - **T: Talent**: Recognizes and attracts excellent talents and develop them.
-- **E: Empower**: Empowers everyone in their team to do their best.
-- **D: Democratize**: Takes key decisions through rigorous debates.

 True measure of leadership is measured by keyword **LIVE**: